Mike-Honey/covid-19-genomes/README.md

 Elbe, S., and Buckland-Merrett, G. (2017) Data, disease and diplomacy: GISAID’s innovative contribution to global health.
 Global Challenges, 1:33-46.
 DOI:10.1002/gch2.1018  PMCID: 31565258

-From [nextclade](https://nextclade.org) we classify a subset of the gisaid samples to obtain the nextclade pango lineage (using the nextclade cli tool).
+From [nextclade](https://nextclade.org) we classify the gisaid samples to obtain the nextclade pango lineage (using the nextclade cli tool).
 These offer an alternative to the pango lineages presented by gisaid.
 Typically new lineages are defined first in nextclade, and are preferred by some experts.

-From [microreact.org](https://microreact.org) we gather their "Global Distribution of SARS-CoV-2" dataset.
-This usually has more sequences than the other datasets, but typically lags behind them by a few days.

-From [nextstrain.org](https://nextstrain.org), we gather the nextstrain-curated datasets (samples by continent).
-That is supplemented by [community datasets for selected countries](https://nextstrain.org/sars-cov-2#datasets).
-The nextstrain datasets offer good coverage of a wide range of countries, and their community datasets typically offer more samples than other datasets, although sometimes they are not as up-to-date.
-[Raise an Issue](https://github.com/Mike-Honey/covid-19-genomes/issues) if you have another nextstrain community or group dataset, or auspice instance that you'd like included.

-From [University of California Santa Cruz - Genome Browser](https://genome.ucsc.edu/index.html) we gather their "SARS-CoV-2 genome browser" dataset.
-This typically has dense sampling of sequences for the USA and UK, but less for other countries.

-The data to translate country codes into names is read from [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 THIS REPORT IS NOT HEALTH ADVICE - REFER TO YOUR LOCAL HEALTH AUTHORITY.